microflo/microflo/doc/how-it-works.md

 -------

 Message sent between nodes in a graph are encapsulated into `Packet`s.
-It is a simple implementation of an "any-type" or type-erasure.
+It is a simple implementation of an "any-type" (type-erasure).

-Packets can contain *primitive data* like a (byte, integer, float, etc), *brackets* (which are used to group primitive data), or be special non-data packets (setup, tick) used to delegate execution time.
+Packets can contain

+* *primitive data* like a (byte, integer, float, etc),
+* *brackets* (which are used to group primitive data),
+* special non-data packets (setup, tick) used to delegate execution time

 Support for [enumerated values](https://github.com/jonnor/microflo/issues/33) and [error values](https://github.com/jonnor/microflo/issues/6) is planned.